California Wildfires hit close to home for some at Fort Irwin

 |0

-This work, California Wildfires hit close to home for some at Fort Irwin, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, California Wildfires hit close to home for some at Fort Irwin, by Janell Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT